-The Bush Foundation, The School Leadership Project and Education Evolving will host Leading the Way Together — a day of learning and connection on Friday, May 3, 2019.
+The Bush Foundation, The School Leadership Project and Education Evolving hosted Leading the Way Together — a day of learning and connection on Friday, May 3, 2019.

-We will gather our partners in education to strengthen our collective community as together we make education more relevant for all of our students in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography.
-This will be a day to inspire, challenge, and support one another as we work to honor who students are, how they learn, and where they want to go.
+We gathered our partners in education to strengthen our collective community as together we make education more relevant for all of our students in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography.
+This was a day to inspire, challenge, and support one another as we work to honor who students are, how they learn, and where they want to go.

 Leading the Way Together

 Working together to honor who students are, how they learn and where they want to go

 8:00 AM – 3:30 PM

 Renaissance Minneapolis Hotel, The Depot